frmurgia/artboard-square/README.md

 ## Features:

-- Polyphonic Synt using touch keys
+- Polyphonic Synth using touch keys

-- Polyphonic Synt using midi in
+- Polyphonic Synth using midi in

 - MIDI interface with 22 pots and 1 octave